Have a question about rates or our rate request?

 A. Base rates are part of the “Customer Charge” and the “Distribution Charge” line items on a customer’s bill.

-- Base rates make up about half of a total bill and cover the costs of the pipes, maintenance and customer service to get natural gas to its point of use, but not the cost of the gas itself.
+- Base rates cover the costs of the pipes, maintenance and customer service to get natural gas to its point of use, but not the cost of the gas itself.

-- The other half is made up of charges passed through from natural gas suppliers and municipalities to our customers with no markup or profit to Peoples Gas.
+- The other portion of a typical bill is made up of charges passed through to our customers from natural gas suppliers and municipalities with no markup or profit to Peoples Gas.

-A. On Jan.
-30, 2025, Peoples Gas filed its formal notification with the Florida Public Service Commission (PSC) that we will be requesting to raise base rates.
-This notification is the first step in a regulatory process that takes many months.
-We will file details of our proposed rate increase with the PSC at the end of March.
-The PSC is expected to hold hearings and to vote on the rate request before the end of the year.
+A. On March 31, 2025, Peoples Gas filed a petition with the Florida Public Service Commission (PSC) requesting a future increase in base rates.
+The PSC is expected to hold hearings this summer and to vote on the rate request before the end of the year.
 If approved, new rates would likely take effect Jan.
 1, 2026.

 A. Unlike retail stores, regulated utilities must go through a formal process to change the amount they charge their customers.
 The Florida Public Service Commission (PSC) regulates utilities, including ensuring fair and reasonable rates for customers.
 The PSC has final say on the amount Peoples Gas can charge customers.
 Several factors are considered, including the company’s prudent costs to provide safe and reliable service along with providing a reasonable return on its capital investment.